Local Linear Forests: Simulation Study

 In this section, we compare local linear forests, random forests, BART \citep*{chipman2010}, and gradient boosting \citep*{friedman2001}.
 We also include a lasso-random forest baseline for local linear forests: on half of the training data, run a lasso \citep*{Tibshirani94regressionshrinkage} regression; on the second half, use a random forest to model the corresponding residuals.
 Like local linear forests, this method combines regression and forests, making it a natural comparison; it is similar in spirit to the tree-augmented Cox model of \citet*{10.1093/biostatistics/kxi024}, who combine pruned CART trees with proportional hazards regression.

 Random forests are trained using the R package \texttt{grf} \citep{package-grf}, and are cross-validated via the default parameter tuning in \texttt{grf}, which selects values for mtry, minimum leaf size, sample fraction, and two parameters (alpha and imbalance penalty) that control split balance.
 Local linear forests are tuned equivalently with additional cross-validation for regularization parameters.
 Variables for the regression at prediction are selected via the lasso.
 Because existing theoretical results for random forests rely on honesty, all random forests are built with the honest construction.
 All lasso models are implemented via \texttt{glmnet} \citep*{ref-glmnet-package} and cross-validated with their automatic cross-validation feature.
-Local linear regression is not included in these comparisons, since the implementations \texttt{loess} and \texttt{locfit} both fail for $d>6$ on this simulation; in Appendix \ref{suppA}, we include Table \ref{linear-table}, which compares local linear regression with this set of methods on lower dimensional linear models.
-Unless otherwise specified, all reported errors are root mean-squared error (RMSE) on 1000 test points averaged over 50 simulation runs.
+Local linear regression is not included in these comparisons, since the implementations \texttt{loess} and \texttt{locfit} both fail for $d>6$ on this simulation; in Appendix A, we compare local linear regression with this set of methods on lower dimensional linear models.
+Unless otherwise specified, all reported errors are Root Mean Square Error on 1000 test points averaged over 50 simulation runs.

-Gradient boosted trees are implemented by the R package \texttt{XGBoost} \citep{xgboost_package}, cross-validated on a grid over number of rounds, step size, and maximum depth.
+Gradient boosted trees are implemented by the R package \texttt{XGBoost} \citep{xgboost_package}.
 BART for treatment effect estimation is implemented following \citet*{hill2011bayesian}.
 As is standard, we use the \texttt{BART} package \citep{bart_package} without any additional tuning.
 The motivation for not tuning is that if we want to interpret the BART posterior in a Bayesian sense (as is often done), then cross-validating on the prior is hard to justify; and in fact most existing papers do not cross-validate BART.